the-ouyang-lab/cellstruct/README.md

 * local single-cell (LS) - ratio of average squared distances of reference and reduced neighbors from the target cell, in reference embedding.
 * global cluster (GC) - Pearson's correlation of two centroid-centroid distance matrices from reference and reduced embeddings (centroid refers to cluster centroid).

 cellstruct is available as an R package.
+It is developed in Ouyang Lab by Jui Wan Loh and John Ouyang.

 ## Installation
 To run cellstruct, open R and install cellstruct: